Vikhyath-Reddy/waph-bheemrvy/Labs/Lab1/README.md

 File echo.php is included: PHP $_REQUEST["data"]; <?php echo?>
 Risks to Security:
-• User input entered into the "data" parameter without proper validation or sanitization leaves it open to XSS (Cross-Site Scripting) attacks.
-In these situations, there is a significant security risk since attackers could introduce dangerous scripts that launch when other users visit the page.
 • Data can originate from a number of sources when $_REQUEST is used, including user input through URL parameters.
 However, this approach leaves room for data tampering if the input lacks sufficient validation or sanitization procedures.
 This highlights how important it is to have robust security measures in place to lessen the possibility of unauthorized data alteration.
 ![helloworldphp](images/fig10.jpg)
 Figure 10: Hello_world_PHP_program